 The Prevent strategy is a government strategy designed to stop people becoming terrorists, supporting terrorism, fundamentalism or extremist behaviours.
 It:

 Our Safeguarding Lead James Blake is our Prevent Lead.
 Our Safeguarding Team have completed their CHANNEL and Prevent (Counter Terrorism) training.
-School staff will receive their refresher training in July 2019 on the planned inset day.
+School staff received their refresher training in July 2019 on the planned inset day.